Filing Forms for Florida Summary Administration

 Florida statutes specify what information must be included in a petition for summary administration and a petition to determine the status of homestead property.
 These include facts showing why the estate qualifies for summary administration, and information about the estate’s assets along with a proposed plan to distribute them.
 Summary Administration in Florida is governed by Chapter 731 of the Florida Statutes.
 It is commonly referred to as the Florida Probate Code.

+Yes.
 Just because an estate qualifies for a summary administration, it is not necessarily a, “no-brainer” to choose this course of action.
 There may be some circumstances in your particular matter that you did not anticipate.
 For instance, in a Florida summary administration, there is a petitioner, but no personal representative.
 A petitioner does not have the same legal authority to inquire about, collect, manage, or dispose of assets in the same way that a court appointed personal representative does.

 You may think that the estate is valued at under $75,000, but there may be bank accounts, stock accounts, life insurance policies, or other assets that you are not even aware of.
 You will not have the authority to inquire about the possible existence of these assets, and banks and other institutions have no responsibility to disclose them.

 Probate can be a complex area of law.
 That is why there are attorneys in Florida that specialize in probate.
 Probate matters often require a Florida probate attorney, not a document preparation service.

-There are other factors that may come into play too, such as IRS issues, lawsuits, and foreclosure proceedings, to name a few.
+There are other factors that may come into play too, such as IRS issues, lawsuits, homestead exemption concerns, and foreclosure proceedings, to name a few.
 That’s why it’s always a good idea to consult with a Florida probate attorney to answer your legal questions and provide legal advice so that you can feel confident that you are making the right decisions.

 Other Florida Summary Administration Forms that a pro se Filer May Need: